ninfueng/lloyd-max-quantizer/README.md

 In the graph, the top sub-graph shows the input signal that is a noise with the normal distribution (zero mean, unit variance). <br />
 The middle one shows the discrete quatnization points of the input signal. <br />
 The last one is the output or the quantized normal distribution noise. <br />
+The Mean Square Error of 3 bit quantization of noise with normal distribution: 0.03359269271137846.